Post 1939 Recovery & Salvage

 The recovery program managed by the FCV after the 1939 fires was massive in scope.
 This article will continue to expand as new information is collected and added.
 However, it is hoped that, even at this early stage, it provides a reasonable insight into what was probably the largest forestry operation in Victoria's history.

-After the 1939 fires the FCV recognised that it needed to act quickly to recover as much timber as possible and, perhaps more importantly, ensure that the fire-killed forest regenerated satisfactorily, either naturally, or with assistance in some areas that had been harvested and previously, and recently, burnt by wildfire.
-It is worth remembering that this program had to be intitiated at the same time as a Royal Commission was unfolding, that would criticise the FCV for at least some of the inadequacies that became apparent during the fires.
-The FCV needed to respond to those criticisms, and responsibility for fire over a vastly increased forest area, by implementing measures across the board to improve its fire prevention and suppression performance.
-And World War II was just a few months away from placing more urgency on all of these activities
+After the 1939 fires the FCV recognised that it needed to act quickly to recover as much timber as possible.
+Perhaps more importantly, it also needed to ensure that the fire-killed forest regenerated satisfactorily, either naturally or, if necessary, with assistance particularly in areas that had been harvested, and previously and recently burnt by wildfire in 1926 and 1932.
+It is also worth remembering that this program had to be initiated at the same time as a Royal Commission was unfolding, and that Inquiry would criticise the FCV for at some of the inadequacies that became apparent during the fires.
+The FCV needed to respond to those criticisms, while concurrently gearing itself to handle responsibility for fire over a vastly increased forest area, by implementing measures across the board to improve its fire prevention and suppression performance.
+And World War II was just a few months away from placing more urgency on all of these activities.

 "The need for a quick response was further emphasised by the demands of the war effort, which required ever-increasing quantities of timber.
 Indeed, it is interesting to speculate how much of this resource would have been left to fall over and rot had it not been for this unprecedented demand.
 It is hard to see how the housing industry, still recovering from the depression years, could have utilised the enormous amount of material harvested and processed from the fire-killed ash forests during the 1940s."
 1